Justin Bieber ‘Not Scared’ By Paris Jackson’s Fears For His Future Amid Selena Gomez Feud Rumors

 Paris’ concern for Justin Bieber results from her decision to go to one of his shows, where she looked at her ticket and saw the company name.
 Jackson also says she felt Bieber looked fatigued.

-“He was tired, going through the motions,” Paris stated.
 “I looked at my ticket, saw AEG Live, and I thought back to how my dad was exhausted all the time but couldn’t sleep.”

 Consequently, Paris admitted that she has been feeling “scared” for Justin.